anthonymobile/njbuswatcher_2020/README-server_setup.md

 6. create a conda environment with the needed packages

     ```bash
-    conda create --name buswatcher python=2 mysql-connector-python pandas flask
+    conda create --name buswatcher python=2 mysql-connector-python pandas flask django
     source activate buswatcher
     conda update -n base conda
     ```
     conda installs a ton of python goodies for you. dont you just [love python](https://xkcd.com/353/)?
+(Why flask AND django? because we're going to use django for the caching framework. more in a second)

+11. install the caching framework

+    ```bash
+    pip install easy_cache
+    ```
 6. clone the buswatcher repo
     ```bash
     cd ~